cofin/litestar-saq/README.md

 INFO - 2023-10-04 17:39:06,545 - saq - worker - Worker shutting down
 ```

 You can also start the process for only specific queues.
-This is helpful you want separated processes working on different queues instead of combining them.
-This allows separation of resources.
+This is helpful if you want separated processes working on different queues instead of combining them.

 ```shell
 litestar --app-dir=examples/ --app basic:app workers run --queues sample